 Once your fixed term account has matured it will become instant access, meaning you can add more money again.

-If you invested in a three year fixed term bond on the 1st January 2013, your maturity date will be three years later on the 1st January 2016.
+For example, if you invested in a three year fixed term bond on the 1st January 2019, your maturity date will be three years later on the 1st January 2022.

 Pay in cash or a cheque at the cashiers' desk: You will need your account details if you do not have your account passbook, certificate or card.